aikkai/text_labeling_so/README.md

 localhost:8888/tree?
 ```

-Find Documentation of the notebooks regarding the respective documents in this repository.
+Some of the cells have been noted as they are time consuming.
+Loading the relative files is the workaround.